Search

 Mongolian Beef Instructions

-1. To marinate the beef, in a large bowl, add the egg white (it helps to tenderize the beef), salt, white pepper, and baking soda (this also helps to tenderize the beef).
+1. To marinate the beef, in a large bowl, add the egg white, salt, white pepper, and baking soda.
 Whisk.
-Place in the beef, mix well, and massage for 5 minutes.
+Place in the bowl, mix well, and massage for 5 minutes.
 Marinate for 15 minutes.

 2. Coat the beef with cornstarch and mix well.
 Set aside.